We know it’s pretty bold to refer to this dish as the best of its kind. But, wait until you make it.

 - ¼ cup olive oil

-- ½ lb sweet Italian sausage, casings removed
+- ½ lb sweet Italian sausage casings removed, if links

-- ½ lb hot Italian sausage, casings removed
+- ½ lb hot Italian sausage casings removed, if links

 - Kosher salt and freshly ground black pepper